AbhreshSugandhi/Batch77_1/README.md

-This repository is for training needs and it coveres topics from Git and GitHub course.
+This repository is for training needs and it covers topics from Git and GitHub course.